mysociety/puppet-dovecot/README.md

 It only managed the files required, all others are left as the installer deploys them.

-Default settings require encryption and disable SSLv2 and SSLv3.
+Default settings require encryption and disable SSLv2 (where needed) and SSLv3.

 ## Setup